codekraft-studio/angular-media-preview/README.md

 * __preview-container__: the container that holds the preview elements
 * __container-class__: the class to be added to the preview container
 * __preview-class__: the class to be added to the preview element

-If one of the attributes above is specified will override the default directive behaviours.

 ---